Doyle Peak: History of the Doyle Peak and adjacent Schultz Peak

 Between 1931 and 1933, the Harvard-Cornell Meteor Expedition under the direction of Ernst Öpik, Harlow Shapley of Harvard, and Samuel L. Boothroyd of Cornell used Lowell's Schultz Peak Station as one of its meteor observing sites.
 They used the vibrating mirror technique developed by Öpik and Boothroyd to measure the velocity of meteors, and they recorded meteor tracks from two locations to compute the altitude of meteors by their parallax.
 The second observing site for a parallax measurement was originally near Bellmont, Arizona, but was later moved to Padre Canyon, Arizona.
 In 1933, Boothroyd returned to test the new vacuum deposition technique of mirror coating that had recently been developed at Cornell University.
 This briefly made the telescope at the Schultz Peak Station the world's largest telescope coated by the new aluminization technique, which remains the preferred method of coating telescope mirrors.
 Several of the astronomers who used the Schultz Peak Station made important contributions to astronomy, and several scientific papers were published using data obtained at the Schultz Peak Station.

 The telescope and polar axle were removed from the Schultz Peak Station in 1937 by V. M. Slipher and some of the junior staff of the Lowell Observatory.
 The facility was abandoned, and by the 1970s, the roof had collapsed from years of neglect and winter snow.

 As of August 2016, the cabin on Doyle has been rebuilt to a functional state.
 All material was repurposed from what was on the mountain, other than nails and plumbers tape.
 The ridge beam and rafters were cut in place using dead trees from the top of the mountain.
-Unfortunately, Doyle Peak and Cabin were heavily affected by the Pipeline Fire in June of 2022, and the Cabin has since been burned.
+Unfortunately, Doyle Peak and Cabin were heavily affected by the Pipeline Fire in June 2022, and the Cabin has since been burned.